hansbuehler/cdxbasics/README.md

 ### FileLock Context Manager

-A better method is to use `FileLock` is as a context manager in which case the lock will be released upon leaving the while block.
+You can use `AcquireLock` is as a context manager in which case the lock will be released upon leaving the while block.
-*Note that unless `acquire` is set to `True` the lock is not obtained.*

-    from cdxbasics.filelock import FileLock
+    from cdxbasics.filelock import AcquireLock
-    with FileLock("!/resource.lock", acquire=True):
+    with AcquireLock("!/resource.lock"):
     	...
-        ...

 ### Debugging FileLock

 To debug usage of the lock one may use a `Context` object from the `verbose` sub-module.
 To display all verbose information, pass `None`:

-    from cdxbasics.filelock import FileLock
-    fl = FileLock("!/resource.lock", aqcuire=True, verbose=None )

 # util